 You know you’re qualified, so why isn’t your résumé generating interest?
-Here are five possible reasons:
+Here are nine possible reasons:

 1. Your résumé isn’t targeted to a specific job.

 If you are qualified for roles in different areas, that’s great.
 But don’t expect the hiring manager to figure out what you want or how you’d best fit their needs based on a jack-of-all-trades résumé.

 What catches the eye of someone hiring a sales rep is different from what one hopes to see when searching for a production planner.
 Make it easy for them to see how you fit in their organization by creating a different résumé for each role you’re targeting.
 This doesn’t have to be a huge overhaul; some strategic tweaking usually does the trick.

 2. You list your responsibilities, but not your accomplishments.

 This is the biggest issue I see with most résumés.
 People use their job descriptions to write their résumés.
 What you did is just one part of the story.
 The better part—the part that differentiates you from the competition—is how well you did it.

 Show potential hiring managers the value that you brought to past employers.
 They’ll think you can deliver similar value for them.